Baking Classes

 A few years back I was approached by Different Drummer’s Kitchen to see whether I would be interested in teaching a bread baking class or two.
 Since then I have been sharing my passion for bread baking with anyone wanting to get their hands sticky in dough.
-The classes I teach are currently all set up through Different Drummer’s Kitchen but I am available for private, in-home group classes as well.
-You can select from some of my past classes or I will build a custom class to suit.
+The classes listed below are the current offerings at the Different Drummer’s Kitchen stores.
+I also teach private and in-home group classes as well.
+I have done classes for special occassions, like a bridal shower or just for a group of people who wanted to learn and have a fun evening doing something different.
+If you are interested in a private or group class you can select from some of my past classes or I will build a custom class to suit.
 Contact me anytime for more information.

 Scheduled Classes: